Japanese_Beetles,_Ottawa

 Lawn grubs are actually the immature form of beetles, from Japanese beetles to June bugs.

-White and C-shaped, their bodies are soft and their legs are up near their heads.
+Plant pest identification tip: White and C-shaped, their bodies are soft and their legs are up near their heads.
 They eventually turn into adult beetles, emerging from the ground to mate — and create even more grubs.

-Some of the worst offenders:
+Some of the common plant diseases that are the worst offenders:

 Cankers